Start9Labs/lightning-terminal-startos/instructions.md

 >
 > **Lightning Pool:** Marketplace for buying and selling channel liquidity.
 Lightning Terminal allows users to place their own asks and bids through the web browser.
 >
 > **Faraday(SSH Required):** Data Reporting tool developed by Lightning Labs to help you extract valuable analytics and insights from your LND node.
-Please note that Faraday is command line only, and not supported by EmbassyOS.
+Please note that Faraday is command line only, and not supported by StartOS.

-**To use the Faraday command line interface (frcli) you will need to ssh into your Embassy:**
+**To use the Faraday command line interface (frcli) you will need to ssh into your Start9 Server:**
 Please note: for EOS v0.3.1 and above the default ssh user has changed from "root" to "start9", you will need to add `sudo` to the beginning of each command below.

 Usage: